YemiOyedeji89/Console-Finances/README.md

-# CLO-Finances Analysis
+# CLO-Financial Analysis
 ## Project Description

 This is a Finanial analysis for months to months to help analysize CLO finicial records to check growth rate from January 2010 till Febuary 2017.

-The main aim to help the business anaylsize the records and generate  reports for the stakeholders which is nedded to  analysize the strategy used and make an informed choice about the company strategy improvement Task.
+The main aim to help the business anaylsize the records and generate  reports for the stakeholders which is nedded to  analysize the strategy used, and make an informed choice about the company strategy improvement task.

 This report is generated using JavaScript programming language to analysize and generate the reports.